dreynolds5/SER315_Hexcore_Project/README.md

    **Design Pattern Used: Strategy & Observer

    ## Project Overview
       This project is a console base Racer Registration System, that allows users to:
         - Log in as a racer
         - View available races
         - Register for offical and unoffical races
         - Recieves real time notification of a registration's success or failure

 The System Implements:
    1) The Strategy Pattern:
-      Controls different race registration rules
+      - Controls different race registration rules.
    2) The Observer Pattern:
-      Displays registration result messages independently of the logic
+      - Displays registration result messages independently of the logic.

 ## How to Run the Program

 **Main entry point:** `RacerView` class